sprout42/nu-map/README.rst

 Device Emulation
 ~~~~~~~~~~~~~~~~

-Umap2's basic functionallity is emulating a USB device.
+nümap's basic functionallity is emulating a USB device.
 You can emulate one of the existing devices
-(use **umap2list** to see the available devices):
+(use **numaplist** to see the available devices):

 ::

-    $ umap2emulate -P fd:/dev/ttyUSB0 -C mass_storage
+    $ numapemulate -P fd:/dev/ttyUSB0 -C mass_storage

 or emulate your own device:

 ::

-    $ umap2emulate -P fd:/dev/ttyUSB0 -C ~/my_mass_storage.py
+    $ numapemulate -P fd:/dev/ttyUSB0 -C ~/my_mass_storage.py

 A detailed guide to add your device will be added soon,
-in the meantime, you can take a look at umap2 devices
+in the meantime, you can take a look at numap devices
-under *umap2/dev/*
+under *numap/dev/*

 Device Support Scanning
 ~~~~~~~~~~~~~~~~~~~~~~~

-Umap2 can attempt to detect what types of USB devices are supported by the host.
+nümap can attempt to detect what types of USB devices are supported by the host.
-It is done by emulating each device that is implemented in Umap2 for a short period of time, and checking whether a device-specific message was sent.
+It is done by emulating each device that is implemented in nümap for a short period of time, and checking whether a device-specific message was sent.

 ::

-    $ umap2scan -P fd:/dev/ttyUSB0
+    $ numapscan -P fd:/dev/ttyUSB0

 Vendor Specific Device Support Scanning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition for scanning support of various device classes,
-Umap2 can scan the host for support of vendor specific devices.
+nümap can scan the host for support of vendor specific devices.

 Vendor specific scanning helps identifying the vendor specific drivers
 that are available on the host.

-This can be done using the current Umap2 VID-PID DB (still working on it),
+This can be done using the current nümap VID-PID DB (still working on it),
 or another file in the same format:

 ::

-    $ umap2vsscan -P fd:/dev/ttyUSB0 -d $UMAP2_DIR/data/vid_pid_db.py
+    $ numapvsscan -P fd:/dev/ttyUSB0 -d $UMAP2_DIR/data/vid_pid_db.py

 Or by scanning a specific vid-pid range -
 in this example -